ajcr/molloy/README.md

 > There are 8 red marbles, 14 blue marbles and 11 yellow marbles.
 How many sets of 13 marbles can be chosen such that fewer than 5 red marbles are used, and at least 3 blue and at least 3 yellow marbles are used?

 This is a slightly tedious counting problem that can be solved in many different ways; normally we'd have to implement our chosen way in Python by ourself.
-Molloy, on the other hand, lets us get rid of this chore:
+Molloy rids us of this chore:

 ``` python
 >>> from molloy import Molloy